snowch/bluemix-spark-examples/README.md

 This repository contains example projects to help you quickly get started with Spark as a Service, spark-submit.sh.

+Note that project has a dependency on the following issue: https://github.com/snowch/bluemix-spark-submit-examples/issues/1

 *********************************************************************

 ### Pre-requisites